erlikh/modularity/README.markdown

 Documentation: http://kevgo.github.com/modularity

+The framework is in the file "modularity.js", unit tests are in the folder "spec".

 The folder "demos" contains fully functional example modules to play with.
 They are described in http://kevgo.github.com/modularity.

-The folder "javascripts" contains the Modularity framework as well as utility files for the Closure compiler.

-The file "Rakefile" contains sample jobs to run the JS compiler.
-In this case, it just compiles the demos.
+The file "Rakefile" contains sample jobs to compress the demo files.
-Use this as a starting point for your own compiler jobs.
+Use it as a starting point for your own compiler jobs.

-The folder "spec" contains unit tests for the Modularity framework.
+The folder "compilation-tools" contains utility files for the Closure compiler.